Wisdom Teeth Removal

 Wisdom Tooth Assessments

-- Check tooth orientation, where they sit in the jaw, any potential issues they might be causing
+- Check tooth orientation with an x-ray, where they sit in the jaw, any potential issues they might be causing

 - Assess the difficulty or need for Extraction

 - Discuss the recovery time and how to plan it around your life

 - We will discuss the specific causes of pain and how to manage it

 - Tips for pain management when at home.

 - If the wisdom teeth are causing pain, we can clean out any plaque or food debris to help it settle

 - Based on any complexities with your teeth and preferences for treatment.